BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

 ```sh
 python modules/drop_columns_with_zero_threshold.py data/train.csv 400 --output data/filtered_data_for_zero_threshold.csv
 ```
-Use the above scripts structure to and proper function arguments for the other files.
+Use the above scripts structure and proper function arguments for the other scripts.

 ## Directory Structure